Alamantus/Lexiconga/README.md

 You can enter words and definitions, and they will appear nicely formatted and in alphabetical order under your dictionary's title, where you can also sort them by part of speech.
 If the default parts of speech are not adequate for your conlang, you can change them to whatever parts of speech you might need.
 You can even enter a description or full set of language rules that you can toggle on and off below the dictionary's title!

-It accepts Unicode characters so you can utilize whatever typable characters you might need and [Markdown](https://help.github.com/articles/markdown-basics/) for formatting long text entries, and if you want to share or even just make a backup of your dictionary, you can export it to a single convenient file that can be easily re-imported.
-Your dictionary is saved to your browser's localStorage every time you make a change, which means as long as you use the same browser and don't deliberately delete it, your dictionary will always be there when you come back.
+It accepts Unicode characters so you can utilize whatever typable characters you might need and [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for formatting long text entries, and if you want to share or even just make a backup of your dictionary, you can export it to a single convenient file that can be easily re-imported.
+Your dictionary is saved to your browser's localStorage every time you make a change, which means as long as you use the same browser and don't deliberately delete it (by clearing your cache), your dictionary will always be there when you come back.

+If you would like an added layer of accessibility and security (in case you clear your browser cache frequently), you can create an account, where you can store and switch between as many dictionaries as you need.
+Having an account will also allow you to access your dictionaries from any browser by logging in.
+(Just be careful you don't overwrite dictionaries by logging in and saving from separate locations!)

 ## How do I use Lexiconga?